katyasa/eyb-dash/README.md

    So this merges all neatly into a single output csv.
 4. To get the recipe recommendations, run `create_recipe_recs.py`.
 This outputs `recs.json`
 5. To get the book similarities, run `create_book_similarities`.
 This creates the similarity matrix and the item mappings which are then used by the app to compute the recommendations given user history.
-This happens on the fly when loading the app.
-It's a bit slow with large matrixes.
-Buuu!
+6. To get the book recommendations, run `create_book_recs.py`.
+This computes the similarities given my own user history.
+To slow to do it on the fly online
-6. Now run the app with `streamlit run 0_....`
+7. Now run the app with `streamlit run 0_....`

+## Recipes for the demo:
+* pea & ham pasta
+* lasagne of love
+* ultimate traybake ragu
+* walnut and halva cake
+* celebration cake